olivDiogo/SmartHome/docs/userStories/us01/us01_readme.md

 As an Administrator, I want to configure the location of the house.

 ## 1. Analysis

-The location the house will have an address, GPS a Postal Code.
-The location the house will be added to the house.
+The location of the house will have an address, GPS a Postal Code.
+The location of the house will be added to the house.

 ### 1.1.
 Created/Affected Use Cases

-* Creates: Use Case 1: To Add Location to the House
+* Creates: Use Case 1 - To Add Location to the House

 ### 1.2.
 Acceptance Criteria